 The principle of least privilege (PoLP) refers to an information security concept in which a user is given the minimum levels of access – or permissions – needed to perform his/her job functions.
 The principle of least privilege is widely considered to be a cybersecurity best practice and is a fundamental step in protecting privileged access to high-value data and assets.

-Malware is a broad name for any type of malicious software designed to cause harm or damage to a computer, server, client or computer network and infrastructure without end-user knowledge.
+Malware attacks are any type of malicious software designed to cause harm or damage to a computer, server, client or computer network and/or infrastructure without end-user knowledge.
 Cyber attackers create, use and sell malware for many different reasons, but it is most frequently used to steal personal, financial or business information.

 Privilege access management (PAM) refers to a comprehensive cybersecurity strategy – comprising people, processes and technology – to control, monitor, secure and audit all human and non-human privileged identities and activities across an enterprise IT environment.
 Organizations implement privilege access management to protect against the threats posed by credential theft and privilege misuse.